VIC.GOV.AU | Policy and Advisory Library

 School councils play a key role in Victorian government schools, and being a member of the school council is a rewarding and challenging experience.
 Working as a team, school councils support schools to provide the best possible educational outcomes for students.

-The effectiveness of a school council relies on both the skills and expertise of its individual members and on council working as a team.
+The effectiveness of a school council relies on both the skills and expertise of its individual members and on school council working as a team.

 School council members will have a diversity of experiences, perspectives, information, connections and skills to carry out their governance functions.
 While all individuals bring value, some may be better prepared to serve on school council than others.